moooninjune/Cisco-Pkt-Tracer/README.md

     // or use Ctrl+Shift+6
     ```

-4. Configuring router passwords: Passwords restrict access to routers.
-The following two commands can be used to establish authentication before accessing **privileged EXEC mode**:
+4. **Configuring router passwords:** Passwords restrict access to routers and establish authentication before accessing **privileged EXEC mode**:

-    - Enable Password: set a password to the privileged mode.
+    - **Enable Password:** set a password to the privileged mode.
 The password is displayed as clear text in the router’s configuration file.
         ```c
         Router(config)# enable password yourpassword
         ```

-    - Enable Secret: encrypted secret password to privileged mode.
+    - **Enable Secret:** encrypted secret password to privileged mode.
 The password is displayed as encrypted text in the router’s configuration file.
         ```c
         Router(config)# enable secret yourpassword
         ```

-5. The service password-encryption global configuration command to prevent passwords from displaying as plain text in the configuration file.
+5. The **service password-encryption** global configuration command to prevent passwords from displaying as plain text in the configuration file.
     ```c
     Router(config)# service password-encryption
     ````

-6. Configuring Ethernet interfaces:
+6. Configuring interfaces:
     ```c
     Router(config)# interface type-and-number
     Router(config-if)# description descriptive-text